-Why do cats scratch furniture (e.g., sofa, wall or doors)?
-How do you stop cats from scratching in the home?
+Why do cats scratch furniture (e.g. sofa, wall or doors)?
+What is anxiety related scratching?
+How do you stop cats scratching in the home?

-Once dry, Spray 8-10 pumps of Feliway Spray to the scratched area daily (Never spray Feliway on the scratching post as it would prevent the cat using it).
+Once dry, Spray 6 doses of Feliway Spray to the scratched area daily (Never spray Feliway on the scratching post as it would prevent the cat using it).

 Apply for at least a month.